imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 **Abstract**

 We summarize the findings of the second stage of the "Gas Cost Estimator" research project.
 A method of estimating gas costs of EVM OPCODEs by means of estimating their marginal execution cost is proposed.
 We provide arguments for this method to be a feasible way of assessing the costs of EVM OPCODEs.
-The procedure to obtain the measurements is also standardized and tooling provided.
+The procedure to obtain the measurements is also standardized and tooling is provided.
 We discuss the difference between different EVM implementations and compare the obtained alternative gas cost schedule with the current one.

 ## Introduction